Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Related Work

 Person-to-person recommendation is typically modeled as similar to the conventional user/item recommendation problem.
-Facebook's deep learning recommendation model (DLRM) represents a common approach, using embeddings for categorical features (including user IDs) and MLPs for creating dense representations of other features, then combining all representations with a final MLP~\cite{naumov_deep_2019}.
-Less recently, other sites have used approaches based on neighborhoods and similarity of interactions to connect with strangers specifically.
-Twitter's ``who to follow'' recommendations used an alternative approach similar to PageRank that uses only the existing follow network to make recommendations~\cite{gupta_wtf_2013}.
-Guy et al.\ explicitly attempted to recommend strangers in an enterprise setting based on number of shared interests and memberships~\cite{guy_you_2011}.
-The modeling problem closest to peer recommendation may be romantic relationship recommendation, a context that aims to encourage interaction between users and values reciprocity~\cite{tay_couplenet_2018,pizzato_recon_2010}.
-We drew on modern deep learning approaches to recommendation---the model we use during the field study is a simplified form of DLRM---to design a system appropriate for the peer support context.
+Facebook's deep learning recommendation model (DLRM) represents a common approach, using embeddings for categorical features (including user IDs) and multilayer perceptrons for creating dense representations of other features, then combining all representations with additional linear layers~\cite{naumov_deep_2019}.
+We use a simplified form of DLRM to design a recommendation system appropriate for the peer support context.